-See the knee injury verdict published in New York Jury Verdict Review & Analysis.
+See our knee injury verdict published in New York Jury Verdict Review & Analysis.

 Often, a knee injury is not diagnosed right after an accident.
 Other areas which hurt, mask the pain caused by a knee injury.
 Additionally, knee injuries worsen over the first few days or weeks and the injured person often mistakes the pain for a sprain.
 When the pain doesn’t go away, the person eventually goes to a doctor and is diagnosed with a knee injury.

 Knee injuries can consist of a fracture (broken bone) or damage such as a sprain or tear of connective tissue.
 Fractures are usually diagnosed by x-ray or CT scan, while a tear is most commonly diagnosed with MRI.

 Fractures of the knee include a fracture of the patella, femoral condyle, tibial eminence, tibial tuberosity, and tibial plateau.

 Connective tissue is either a:

 - Ligament – Fibrous connective tissue which attaches a bone to another bone, usually providing support and stability.

 - Tendon – Tough fibrous connective tissue which attaches muscle to bone.
 A tendon acts to move the bone or structure.

 - Cartilage – in the knee is tough, flexible tissue that covers the ends of your bones at the joint.